 The Call 6 team found that trucking companies cited for inadequate guards can drive away and still remain on the road, but the driver usually has to pay a fine of about $150.

-Feds respond to critics, hint at possible changes
+Feds respond to critics, hint

 In March 2013, the IIHS released a study that showed while trailer manufacturers are making improvements to underride guards, most trailers still fail to prevent potentially deadly underride in crashes involving a small portion of the truck's rear.